Zinc and Lead

 CEZinc – Modernizing North America’s zinc refining

-Located in Salaberry-de-Valleyfield, Quebec, CEZinc is the largest zinc refinery in eastern North America and a key supplier to markets across the continent.
+Located in Salaberry-de-Valleyfield, Quebec, CEZinc is the largest primary zinc refinery in eastern North America and a key supplier to markets across the continent.

 - In 2023, Glencore took a significant step by acquiring full ownership and initiating a C$200 million modernization project.